cultpenguin/scikit-traveltime/README.rst

 * 0.0.1: July 1st, 2017
 * 0.0.4: January 3rd, 2017
 * 0.1.0: November 11, 2022 (cleanup)
+* 0.1.2: March 19, 2025 (depreceted use of interp2d, moved to pyproject.toml)

 Copyright 2022 Thomas Mejer Hansen

-BSD-style license.
-See LICENSE.txt in the source directory.
+See LICENSE (MIT) in the source directory.